 Lucy is a specialist in early modern drama and theatrical literature and culture, primarily in France and Italy.
 Her thesis considered the reception of Italian comedy in early modern France, investigating how sixteenth-century French writers used Italian sources to transform erudite comedy from a scholarly exercise into an autonomous literary genre, which could be employed by humanists both to enrich their culture and to elevate their language.
 Her thesis additionally assessed how French writers turned Italianate comedy against the Italians themselves later in the century, using their plays as political and polemical weapons in an attempt to overthrow the Italian cultural dominance.
-Lucy is currently working on turning her thesis into a monograph; she is also making a start on her next project, which examines early modern popular festival culture in France and Italy.
+Lucy is currently working on turning her thesis into a monograph; she is also making a start on her next project, which examines early modern festival and celebration culture in France and Italy.

 French teaching: Prelims Papers IIA (Unprepared Translation into English), IIB (Prepared Translation into English), III (Short Texts) and IV (Narrative Fiction); FHS Papers IIA (Translation from Modern French), VII (Early Modern Literature 1530-1800), X (Modern Prescribed Authors: Montaigne, Voltaire, Molière, Racine, Diderot), and XII (French Satire from Rabelais to Beaumarchais)

 Italian teaching: FHS Papers II (Translation from Italian into English), III (Translation from Pre-Modern Italian), and VII (Renaissance Italian Literature: 1430-1635)

 — ‘Rewriting ‘Humour’ in Early Modern Europe’, chapter in The Palgrave Handbook of Humour, History, and Methodology, ed. by H. Burrows, D. Derrin (Palgrave Macmillan, forthcoming)